formkit/docs-content/inputs/form.md

 It can be helpful for accessibility to provide a summary of validation and error messages at the top of your form.
 FormKit provides a `<FormKitSummary />` component to render this summary for you.

 This component will automatically render all of a form’s validation and error messages with jump links to the inputs they apply to.
-These errors are only shown *after* submitting the form but they are wrapped in an `aria-live` region to ensure screen readers will be notified when the errors present themselves.
-Additionally the page will automatically be scrolled to the summary box and focused on the first error listed.
+These errors are only shown *after* submitting the form, but they are wrapped in an `aria-live` region to ensure screen readers will be notified when the errors present themselves.
+Additionally, the page will automatically scroll to the summary box and focus on the first error listed.

 `<FormKitSummary />` is not a globally registered component — you must import it: